testbetter/openapitest/README.md

 ### Writing tests for your project
 ----
 See below example for one of several ways tests can be added and organized.
-The `test-integration` folder is where all YAML test suites, relevant resources like shared and test specific data are organized into sub-folders.
+The `test-integration` folder is where all YAML test suites name with `.spec.yaml`, relevant resources like shared and test specific data are organized into sub-folders.
 The `shared-data` folder is optional, used only to store common configuration and test data that are used by more than one test suites.
 Test-suite specific data are stored next to test spec file.
-The test data file can be `.js` or `.yaml`.
+The test data file can be `.data.js` or `.data.yaml`.

 ```
 ProjectCoolThing